im-open/delete-packages-for-branch/README.md

 ### Updating the README.md

 If changes are made to the action's [source code], the [usage examples] section of this file should be updated with the next version of the action.
 Each instance of this action should be updated.
 This helps users know what the latest tag is without having to navigate to the Tags page of the repository.
 See [Incrementing the Version] for details on how to determine what the next version will be or consult the first workflow run for the PR which will also calculate the next version.

+### Tests

+The [build-and-review-pr] workflow includes tests which are linked to a status check.
+That status check needs to succeed before a PR is merged to the default branch.
+When a PR comes from a branch, the workflow has access to secrets which are required to run the tests successfully.

+When a PR comes from a fork, the workflow cannot access any secrets, so the tests won't have the necessary permissions to run.
+When a PR comes from a fork, the changes should be reviewed, then merged into an intermediate branch by repository owners so tests can be run against the PR changes.
+Once the tests have passed, changes can be merged into the default branch.

 ## Code of Conduct